 1. Wash jars, lids, and bands.
 Place jars in canner, fill canner 2/3 full with water, bring to a boil.
 Turn off heat, cover, and keep jars in hot canner water until ready to use.
 Place lids in water in a small saucepan; cover and heat to a simmer.
 Turn off heat and keep lids in hot water until ready to use.

-4. Measure fruit and add into saucepan with cooked rhubarb.
+4. Measure fruit and add it into a saucepan with cooked rhubarb.

 5. Add calcium water and lemon juice and mix well.

-7. Bring fruit mixture to a full boil.
+7. Bring the fruit mixture to a full boil.
 Add pectin-sweetener mixture, stirring vigorously for 1 to 2 minutes to dissolve the pectin while the jam comes back up to a boil.
 Once the jam returns to a full boil, remove it from the heat.

-8. Fill hot jars to ¼” of top.
+8. Fill hot jars to ¼” of the top.
 Wipe rims clean.
 Screw on 2-piece lids.
 Put filled jars in boiling water bath canner and cover.
 Boil 10 minutes (add 1 minute more for every 1,000 ft. above sea level).
 Remove from water.
 Let jars cool.
 Check seals; lids should be sucked down.
 Consume within 1 year.
-Lasts 3 weeks once opened and refrigerated.
+It lasts 3 weeks once opened and refrigerated.

-Note: If you’re not sure if your jam is sweet enough, taste it after the pectin is dissolved and jam has come back up to a boil.
+Note: If you’re not sure if your jam is sweet enough, taste it after the pectin is dissolved and the jam has come back up to a boil.
 Not sweet enough?
-Add more sweetener and stir 1 minute at full boil.
+Add more sweetener and stir for 1 minute at full boil.